• Skip to primary navigation

 Why You'll Love This Pozole Blanco Recipe

-• Slow Cooker Instructions: The recipe is simple and accessible because it is made in the slow cooker.
-Although I have provided stovetop instructions, the slow cooker is my preferred method since you can set it and forget it but still end up with a perfectly cooked soup.
+• Slow Cooker Instructions: The slow cooker instructions make the recipe simple and accessible.
+Although I have provided stovetop instructions, the slow cooker is my preferred method since you can set it and forget it, but still end up with a perfectly cooked soup.

 • Makes Great Leftovers: This soup tastes even better the next day so it is great for leftovers.